vjcitn/igv4gq/README.md

 # igv4gq

-interfaces to igvR for exploring GWAS and genomic QTL
+visualization for GWAS and genomic QTL